rnajena/pcago-electron/README.md

 Runs [PCAGO](https://gitlab.com/rumangerst/pcago) as standalone desktop application using the [Electron](https://electronjs.org/) framework.

+## Download

+You can find prepackaged versions of PCAGO-Electron [here](https://github.com/rumangerst/pcago-electron/releases).

 ## Running

-We provide prepacked versions of PCAGO-Electron that you can download [here](Insert link).
+We provide prepacked versions of PCAGO-Electron that you can download [here](https://github.com/rumangerst/pcago-electron/releases).
 Download the appropriate version and run the included starter or just `electron.exe` (Windows) / `./electron` (Linux).